-Your Honda has three attachment points for tether-style child seats.
-Use the dimensions in the above illustration to locate the attachment point you want to use.
-Cut a 12.7 mm (1/2 inch) diameter hole in the rear shelf, then install the tether hardware that came with the child seat.
-Tighten the bolt to: 22 N.m(2.2 kg-m,16 lb-ft)
+Canadian Models Select the attachment point you want to use and remove the plug with a small flat-tipped screwdriver or fingernail file.

+Install the tether hardware that came with the child seat.

+Tighten to:

+22 N.m (2.2 kg-m, 16 lb-ft)

-If you are not sure how to install the bracket, have it installed by your authorized Honda dealer.
+If you are not sure how to install the bracket, have it installed by your Honda dealer.